golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/04-remote-logging.md

 The approach above shows log messages from a single device, but it is also possible to view logs from your entire fleet:

-1. Click the `Monitor` option in the left sidebar and select `LightDB Stream` from the list that unfolds
+1. Click the `Monitor` option in the left sidebar and select `Logs` from the list that unfolds

 ![Golioth Logging Monitor view](./assets/remote-logging-monitor.jpg)